angryscan/angryscan.org/README.md

 GitHub Actions builds and deploys the site to GitHub Pages on every push to the default branch.
-The workflow fetches the latest documentation from the two upstream repositories, runs `scripts/sync_docs.py`, builds the MkDocs site, and publishes the resulting static files.
+The workflow fetches the latest documentation from the two upstream repositories, runs `scripts/sync_docs.py` followed by `scripts/translate_docs.py`, builds the MkDocs site, and publishes the resulting static files.